Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches cities using a country name instead of an ISO code, with specific verb 'Search' and resource 'cities'.
-It distinguishes itself from sibling tools like 'search_cities' which likely uses ISO codes.
+The description clearly states the purpose: searching cities using a country name instead of an ISO code.
+The verb 'search' and resource 'cities' are explicit, and the distinction from ISO-code-based tools (like search_cities) is hinted, though not fully explicit.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.